-Multifile feature connection datasets have a geometry property that defines the geographic location and include the geometry type, the field used to construct the geometry, and the spatial reference.
+Multifile feature connection datasets have a geometry property that defines the geographic location, and they include the geometry type, the field used to construct the geometry, and the spatial reference.

-The following are some examples of when you should update your geometry information:
+The following are examples of when you should update your geometry information:

 Field properties details